ff0000-ad-tech/cs-plugin-msnbc-apple-news/README.md

 	1. files will be in the `_apple-news-output` directory of project root
 		- _note about underscore in directory name: not having the underscore will cause a nested Creative Server to pop up_

-## Other Notes

-- __If asked to built another Apple News creative, may be worth building out a size per device instead of just one creative that responds to every listed size__
-- __When asked to make a specific size for Apple News (e.g. 1242x699 for Large Banners on iPhones 6-8), be sure to build it to the dimension in points__
-  - so for the 1242x699 size, build it in __414x233__ instead b/c those are the dimensions of the iframe on that particular form factor